 Not only is it important to express your gratitude for the professionals' time (after all, some of them drove two hours one way to see us!), sending a follow-up thank you email or note is a good way to solidify your name in their minds.
 Remember that business card you wrote notes on about your conversation?
 This is a great way for you to jog that person's memory about who YOU are.
 For example, if you wrote "Bob just graduated from the MAcc program and loves NASCAR," you can incorporate that into your follow up message to Bob.
 Email is instantaneous and the best route to take, especially if you have a question to ask.

-Ask the firms if they host a Summer Leadership Program (SLP): You'll hear more about summer leadership programs.
-SLPs are selective, 2-3 day conferences hosted in the firms' offices aimed to introduce prospective interns (juniors) to the firm culture.
+Ask the firms if they host a Summer Leadership Program (SLP): SLPs are selective, 2-3 day conferences hosted in the firms' offices aimed to introduce prospective interns (typically, juniors) to the firm culture.
 These all-expenses paid conferences typically consist of a mix of career development, firm education, and networking events.
 Although not all students are ultimately able to attend, you should inquire about them and APPLY.
-Your weekly ACCT Recruiting News & Events Newsletters will advertise SLPs and the details will be posted on the SOA Blog.
+Throughout the spring semester, the weekly ACCT Recruiting News & Events Newsletters will advertise SLPs and the application/interview details will be posted on the SOA Blog.